nickassafkirk/Memory_Minder_Memory_Game/README.md

 ---

 ### Code Credits

+#### Prevent Timer being started more than Once
+- If the timer was started more than once, it's speed would double causing inaccurate score calculation and a poor user experience.
+- A solution was found at this [stack overflow post](https://stackoverflow.com/questions/31036619/timer-goes-twice-as-fast-when-triggered-again/31036796) which simply cleared the timer interval each time the timer started to reset it and prevent this bug.
+- code:
+`function startTimer() {
+    clearInterval(Timer);
+    Timer = setInterval(myTimer, 100);
+}`

 #### Pointer Events
 - The `pointer-events: "none"` css property was used to prevent additional click events on correectly matched game tiles.